Tropical Weierstrass points and Weierstrass weights: Overview

 \end{thm}

-The proof of this theorem will be given in Section~\ref{subsec:clls_tropicalization}.
+The proof of this theorem will be given in Section~\ref{subsec:proofs_tropicalization_theorems}.
 As in the case of Theorem~\ref{thm:weierstrass_tropicalization_intro}, the statement holds as well over a field $\K$ of positive characteristic provided the gap sequence of $H$ is the standard sequence.

-In the case $\Wloc(M, \g)$ is finite, this inequality holds for any closed subset $A \subset \Gamma$.
+In the case the tropical Weierstrass of $(M, \g)$ is finite, this inequality holds for any closed subset $A \subseteq \Gamma$.
 In particular, we have the following application to stable curves: suppose $X_0$ is a stable curve with dual augmented graph $(G, \g)$, and suppose $(X_t)$ is a family degenerating to $X_0$ with tropicalization $(\Gamma, \g)$.
-If the locus of canonical Weierstrass points of $(\Gamma, \g)$ is finite, then for every connected subgraph $A$ of $G$, the number of limit Weierstrass points lying on components and nodes of $X_0$, which correspond to vertices and edges of $A$, respectively, is at least $(g^2 - g) \left(g(A) + \sum_{v \in A} \g(v) \right)$.
+If the locus of canonical Weierstrass points of $(\Gamma, \g)$ is finite, then for every connected subgraph $A$ of $G$, the number of limit Weierstrass points lying on components and nodes of $X_0$ that correspond to vertices and edges of $A$, respectively, is at least $(g^2 - g) \mleft(g(A) + \sum_{v \in A} \g(v) \mright)$.

+Semimodules inside $\Rat(D)$ that come from the tropicalization of linear series verify an extra set of properties.
+These are thoroughly studied in recent works~\cite{AG22} and~\cite{JP22} that develop a combinatorial theory of (limit) linear series.
+In particular, such a semimodule $M$ of rank $r$ satisfies the following: \begin{enumerate} \item[($\star$)] For each point $x$ in $\Gamma$ and any unit tangent direction $\nu \in \T_x(\Gamma)$, the set of slopes taken by functions in $M$ has size $r + 1$. \end{enumerate} (We refer to Section~\ref{app:slopes} for more details.)

-The recent works~\cite{AG22} and~\cite{JP22} develop a combinatorial theory of (limit) linear series.
-In Section~\ref{sec:weierstrass_locus_combinatorial_linear_series}, we associate to any such linear series a divisor of Weierstrass points, and connect it with the Weierstrass locus associated to linear series in the preceding sections.
-The definition of this combinatorial Weierstrass divisor takes into account the higher orders of vanishing of the combinatorial limit linear series, and is closer to the spirit of the algebraic definition of Weierstrass weights on curves.
+In Section~\ref{sec:weierstrass_locus_combinatorial_linear_series}, we associate a refined notion of Weierstrass divisor to any divisor $D$ and any closed sub-semimodule $M \subseteq \Rat(D)$ that verifies the above property.
+In particular, in this refined setting, there are only finitely many Weierstrass points, and the sum of coefficients of the Weierstrass points lying on any connected component $C$ of the Weierstrass locus of $M$, according to the earlier definition, is the Weierstrass weight of $C$ multiplied by $r + 1$.
+The definition takes into account the higher orders of vanishing of the combinatorial limit linear series, and is closer to the spirit of the algebraic definition of Weierstrass weights on curves.
+In contrast, the refined Weierstrass divisor in this level of generality might have negative coefficients in case the sub-semimodule does not come from geometry.

-Then, we provide the proof of Theorem~\ref{thm:weierstrass_tropicalization_intro} and its extensions to the augmented and incomplete setting.
-Finally, using combinatorial Weierstrass divisors, we formulate obstructions to the realizability of combinatorial limit linear series.
+Using this together with the results proved in Section~\ref{sec:tropicalization_Weierstrass_points}, discussed below, we provide a proof of Theorem~\ref{thm:weierstrass_tropicalization_intro} and its extensions to the augmented and incomplete settings.